datanav/docs/patterns.rst

 .. note::

-  If entities move between subsets, then you need to deal with these deletes.
+  This pattern is sensitive to multiple versions of the entity id in one complete pipe run, i.e: if entities move between subsets, then you need to deal with these moves, as they will create old entity versions, which will be deletes.

 Share patterns
 ==============